Last updated on May 4, 2021

 It is important to note that all students, not just veterans, are welcome to “come and talk,” said Zahr.

 According to Zahr, talking and socializing is a big part of the club.
 In addition to community groups, they participate in community outreach and events.

-“One resent event we participated in was the veterans day parade in Cookeville last year.
+“One recent event we participated in was the veterans day parade in Cookeville last year.
 We also help with tornado relief efforts in Cookeville,” said Zahr.

 “We participate in community events, especially Veteran-specific events and focus on being a support network for Veterans and dependents concerning school and college-life integration,” said Voris.

-Currently, the VSVA is lacking in members and they need students to join, said Zahr.
+Currently, the VSVA is lacking members and they need students to join, said Zahr.

 “The more people we can get to join our club the better we can serve our community and the further out we can reach to help veterans,” said Zhar.

 “I tell all students that their support of the veterans club is important.
 Civilians are a great asset to the club as they not only bring diversity but also can learn from and relate to some of the general student struggles so many of us go through in college.
 Veterans and dependents can enjoy meeting civilian peers but also focus on veteran-only issues such as veterans’ benefits, working with the Veterans Affairs office and sharing other community-based veteran support and volunteering opportunities among fellow veterans, family members and peers,” said Voris.